Workflow Monitor in Informatica: Gantt Chart & Tasks

 • Stop, abort or restart workflows, and tasks

-• Display the workflows those who are executed at least one time
+• Display the workflows that have executed at least one time

 • Properties window – displays the details/properties about tasks and workflows